maxfi/galaxy-log-forwarder/README.md

 }
 ```

-* `TOKEN`       : This is not currently used.
-Can be set to anything.
+* `TOKEN`       : API token.
+If not set as environment variable then it is ignored.
 * `FORWARD_URL` : Base64 encoded URL from step 2.
 * `ADDRESS`     : Public URL of where this service is running.